lingomaximov/ChatGPT-Sentence-Deduper/README.md

 # Usage

-Put your words and sentences in words.txt.
+Put your words and sentences in words.txt and run the script.
 They must follow this format

 Required format: [word] - [sentence]